 The inaugural event will be held at 2pm on Saturday, May 31 at the San Diego location (7051 Clairemont Mesa Blvd, San Diego, CA 92111).
 Our featured readers will be Cecil Castellucci and Nalo Hopkinson, with a third reader to be announced.

-The second event will be at 2pm on Saturday, August 30 at the Redondo Beach location (2810 Artesia Blvd, Redondo Beach, CA 90278).
+The second event will be at 2pm on Saturday, August 30 at the Redondo Beach Public Library, North Branch, at 2000 Artesia Blvd, Redondo Beach, CA 90278.
 Our featured readers will be Stephen Blackmoore, Rachel Manija Brown, Sofia Samatar, and Sherwood Smith.

 There is no need to RSVP to either event, but be sure to arrive early to get books and good seats!
 If you have any questions about the series, please email Adam Rakunas.